 I’ve been in an interviewing mindset for awhile and I’ve come to realize something important about C++ in particular.
 C++ is a “two peak” language.
 That is to say C++ is the only language I know of where two very different sets of programmers consider themselves well versed in the language.
 Let me show you in fake graph form:

 Programmers (especially those coming from C) can very quickly get up to speed in C++ and feel quite proficient.
 These programmers will tell you that they know C++.
 They are lying.
-As a programmer continues in C++, he goes through this valley of frustration where he fully comes to terms with the full complexity of the language.
-The good news is that it's really easy to tell the difference between C++ programmers pre- and post- valley (in an interview, in this case).
+As a programmer continues in C++, they go through this valley of frustration where they fully come to terms with the full complexity of the language.
+The good news is that it’s really easy to tell the difference between C++ programmers pre- and post- valley (in an interview, in this case).
 Just mention that C++ is an extremely large and complex language, and the post-valley people will give you 127 different tiny frustrations they have with the language.
-The pre-valley people will say "Yea, I guess.
-I mean, it's just C with classes.".
+The pre-valley people will say “Yea, I guess.
+I mean, it’s just C with classes.”.